 Where did the story come from?

-The study was carried out by researchers from the Institute of Environmental Medicine in Stockholm, Sweden.
-It was funded by the Swedish Research Council Committee for Medicine and the Swedish Research Council Committee for Infrastructure.
+The study was carried out by researchers from McMaster University in Canada and was funded by the Natural Sciences and Engineering Research Council and McMaster University.

 What kind of research was this?

 This was a randomised controlled trial (RCT), which is a good way of finding out if a treatment works.
 Researchers wanted to know whether very short, high-intensity exercise could improve health measures as much as moderate-intensity exercise, when compared to a group who did a "no exercise" programme.